mengdeyu539/ACWR--Prediction/README.md

-***Monitoring the Acute: Chronic Workload Ratio with AI: A Predictive Model for Soccer Player Injuries***
+# Monitoring the Acute: Chronic Workload Ratio with AI: A Predictive Model for Soccer Player Injuries

-**Dataset**
+## Dataset
-The SoccerMon dataset can be found in https://zenodo.org/records/10033832
+The SoccerMon dataset can be found at [Zenodo](https://zenodo.org/records/10033832).